A Brave New World

-As an example, let’s consider three different Broadcom chipsets – the QAX, QMX and Q2C – which all have the deep buffers and queuing capabilities that are required at the network edge.
-(At the time of writing, switches based on the Q2C chipsets are only just coming to market and are expected to be widely available later in 2021.)
+As an example, let’s consider the two latest chipsets from Broadcom – the Q2A and Q2C – which all have the deep buffers and queuing capabilities that are required at the network edge.

-These three chips offer increases in performances from one to the next.
+These chips offer differing performances.
 For example, you can expect full duplex switching capacities of:

-Of course, the cost of the final hardware platforms will reflect that, with Q2C switches costing more than QMX and QAX respectively.
+Of course, the cost of the final hardware platforms will reflect their performance, with Q2C switches costing more than Q2A based switches.
 But there are some other factors to consider as well as raw throughput and cost.

-In addition to throughput, the chipsets support increasing numbers of queues.
+In addition to throughput, the more powerful Q2C chips support higher numbers of queues.
 This may well be a more important factor than absolute throughput, depending on the complexity of your HQoS schemes (Hierarchical Quality of Service).

-For example, if each subscriber requires 4 queues, the maximum number of subscribers per switch varies from 8,000 on a QAX switch up to 32,000 on a Q2C switch.
+For example, if each subscriber requires 4 queues, the maximum number of subscribers per switch varies from 8,000 on a Q2A switch up to 32,000 on a Q2C switch.
 Note that these queuing dimensions are totals across all subscribers on the switch.
-That means they could be further optimized by mixing different service profiles on the same platform – for example a switch that supports a few complex enterprise connections could also support many more basic consumer connections within a total queue limit.
+That means they could be further optimized by mixing different service profiles on the same platform – for example a switch that supports a few enterprise connections with complex QoS schemes could simultaneously support many more basic consumer connections subject to a total queue limit.

-So, given the associated cost increases, it makes sense to deploy QAX-based switches at your smallest locations, with fewer subscribers, QMX at larger ones and Q2C at the largest.
+So, given the associated cost increases, it makes sense to deploy Q2A-based switches at your smallest locations, with fewer subscribers and Q2C at the largest high-density locations.

-The QMX and Q2C platforms are suitable for deployments in typical telco central offices or data centers.
-But the QAX can also operate over a wide range of temperatures, making it suitable for hardened platforms.
+The Q2C and Q2A platforms are suitable for deployments in typical telco central offices or data centers.
+But the Q2A can also operate over a wide range of temperatures, making it suitable for hardened platforms.
 It is also built into switches with a smaller form-factor, such as 300mm depth.
-This means you can deploy QAX switches as disaggregated routers in street cabinets or cell-site locations.
+This means you can deploy Q2A switches as disaggregated routers in street cabinets or cell-site locations.

 Interface Types – Scaling Down as well as Up

-The Q2C platforms are optimized for higher speed interfaces, such as 100G, but if you need to support 1 Gbps or many 10 Gbps interfaces, then you will still need QAX or QMX platforms to connect into your existing network architecture.
+The Q2C platforms are optimized for higher speed interfaces, such as 100G, but if you only need to support 10 Gbps interfaces, then the Q2A platforms may be more suitable.

 CPU and Memory